Modi to mobilize India's diaspora during US visit – DW – 09/19/2024

 Modi's outreach builds engagement

-Amitabh Mattoo, an international relations expert, and professor at Jawaharlal Nehru University told DW that Modi's outreach to the diaspora is best described as an exercise in "extraterritorial nationalism" that serves multiple strategic and diplomatic purposes.
+Amitabh Mattoo, an international relations expert and professor at Jawaharlal Nehru University in New Delhi, told DW that Modi's outreach to the diaspora is best described as an exercise in "extraterritorial nationalism" that serves multiple strategic and diplomatic purposes.

-"It is also meant for strengthening bilateral ties, cultural diplomacy, economic contributions, building networks and political engagement," Mattoo told DW.
+"It is also meant for strengthening bilateral ties, cultural diplomacy, economic contributions, building networks and political engagement," said Mattoo.

 According to Rana, by casting Modi as a leader deeply connected with a prosperous diaspora, these events also contribute to marginalizing dissent and focusing the narrative on India's rise.

 "With resistance to Modi marginalized, it also helps foreign leaders to engage with him.
-For foreign leaders, India remains a key ally, and Modi is the face through which these relationships are brokered, often sidelining concerns about India's domestic policies in favor of strategic or economic cooperation," Rana said.
+For foreign leaders, India remains a key ally, and Modi is the face through which these relationships are brokered, often sidelining concerns about India's domestic policies in favor of strategic or economic cooperation," said Rana.

 Edited by: Wesley Rahn